Fourier coefficients of restrictions of eigenfunctions: Proof of Theorem

 where $A$ is a pseudodifferential operator on $H^2 \times M^2$ defined spectrally by

 where $\beta \in C^\infty(\R, [0,1])$ is identically $1$ on a neighborhood of $1$ and has support in $(1/2,2)$.
 Similar to $B$, $A$ is a real, $0$th order, self-adjoint pseudodifferential operator.
-The $\beta$ cutoffs are there to ensure the symbol of $A$ is smooth near the axes.
+The $\beta$ cutoffs are there to ensure the symbol of $A$ is smooth near the axes. { Note, the third equality above holds here since $j' = j$ and $k' = k$.}

 Using this and a Fourier transform, we have

 interpreted in a distributional sense.
 We let

 be the half-density distribution kernel of the tensored half-wave operators, and by an abuse of notation, we let $U$ denote the operator with the kernel above taking smooth half-densities on $H^2 \times M^2$ to half-density distributions on $\R^2$.
 Then, we have